ARTHUR ROMILLY FEDDEN 1875-1939

 ISBN 2-906380-32-6

-Reprinted 1918,1919, 1923 and new edition with additional chapters and introduction by Martin Hardie, Keeper of Dept.of Painting V & A London.
+Reprinted 1918,1919, 1923 and a new edition with additional chapters and an introduction by Martin Hardie, Keeper of Dept. of Painting, V & A, London.

 Food & Other Frailties Seeley Service & Co.
 Date?
 Reprinted 1948